pulibrary/pulfalight/README.md

 `> Blacklight.default_index.connection.commit`

-#### Indexing the PULFA Documents into the Pulfalight Server Environment
+#### Indexing into a Development environment

+A subset of collections (the same that are run in specs) can be indexed into development via `bundle exec rake pulfalight:seed`

 ### Citation Formatting